I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequeryprioritythread.md

 <p><b>KeQueryPriorityThread</b> returns the current priority of the specified thread. </p>

 ## -remarks
 <p>Thread priorities range from 0 to 31, where 0 is the lowest priority and 31 is the highest. </p>

-<p>Thread priorities range from 0 to 31, where 0 is the lowest priority and 31 is the highest. </p>

 ## -requirements